We make U.S. taxes easy.

 Earned Income Exclusion

-Form 2555 is a special form excluding foreign earned income from taxation in the United States.
-Ask us how to claim this exclusion.
+Form 2555 is a special form excluding foreign earned income from taxation in the U.S.

 Foreign Tax Credit or Deductions